Types of Rafts

-One of the first questions to figure out for rafting the Colorado River is the type of whitewater craft to use.
-We’ve written this blog to help you understand the different boats that are run commercially and how they change the experience of floating the Grand Canyon.
+One of the first questions to figure out for rafting the Colorado River is which types of rafts are best.
+We’ve written this blog to help you understand the different whitewater crafts that are run commercially and how they change the experience of floating the Grand Canyon.

 Motorized versus Non-motorized Rafts

-A starting point for many when deciding upon a Grand Canyon trip choosing between motor-powered craft and non-motorized craft.
+A starting point for many when deciding upon a Grand Canyon trip is choosing between motor-powered craft and non-motorized craft.
 We are often asked which experience is better, a motor trip or non-motorized.
 Our answer is the ever so annoying, “it depends.”
 It depends on what type of experience you are looking for, how much time you can spend in the Canyon, your physical capabilities and the age of your children (if any).
 Each type of craft provides a unique experience but ultimately they all provide the most important thing: passage into one of the world’s most scenic stretches of river.
 Read more about Non-motorized versus motorized rafting trips.

-One of the classic and most popular Grand Canyon rafting trips is the 8-day motor.
+Pioneered by Georgie White, motorized rafts provide Grand Canyon’s most popular rafting tour.
 Since 2012, the National Park Service Management Plan has these and all motor trips limited to a maximum of 28 guests and 4 guides.
 A fully booked motor trip will have two motor rafts with 14 guests and up to 2 guides on each boat.
 The motorboat trips have many positive aspects that people don’t often consider right away.

-- They provide increased accessibility of the resource to the public, including children, elderly, and people with disabilities.
-Although many of these people can and do travel by oar boat, motorboats are especially handy because they provide the extra buffer of a larger boat, less likelihood of flipping, and more storage space for special requests and needs.
+- They provide increased river accessibility to the public, including children, elderly, and people with disabilities.
+Although many of these people can and do travel by oar boat, motorboats are especially handy.
+They provide the extra buffer of a larger boat, less likelihood of flipping, and more storage space for special requests and needs.

-- They travel approximately twice as fast as an oar-powered boat.
-This means that you can run the full length of the Canyon in a little over half the time (6 to 8 days).
+- Motorized rafts travel approximately twice as fast as an oar-powered boat.
+You can run the full length of the Canyon in a little over half the time (6 to 8 days).
 Handy for people with limited vacation times.

 - A large group can generally all sit together on the same boat and share the experience.